Kalanchoe × houghtonii D. B. Ward

 Alligator Plant, Houghton's Hybrid, Mother of Millions Hybrid, Mother of Thousands, Mother of Thousands 'Houghtonii', Mexican Hat Plant, Good Luck Plant, Devil's Backbone

-Kalanchoe x houghtonii is a monocarpic succulent with an erect, unbranched stem that grows up to 30 inches (75 cm) tall.
-Leaves are fleshy, boat-shaped with serrated margins.
-They are emerald green to brownish-green, usually with purple splotches beneath.
-Plantlets are produced at the margins of leaves.
-Fowers are red, orange, or yellow-pink, drooping, and up to 1.2 inches (3 cm) long.
+Kalanchoe × houghtonii is a monocarpic succulent with an erect, unbranched stem that bears boat-shaped leaves with serrated margins and plantlets produced at the margins.
+The stem grows up to 30 inches (75 cm) tall.
+Leaves are succulent, emerald green to brownish-green, usually with purple splotches beneath.
+Flowers are pendulous, typically dark red, sometimes pinkish-orange or pinkish-yellow, up to 1.2 inches (3 cm) long, and appear in winter.
+The inflorescence is a dense, up to 3.3 feet (1 m) tall cyme with up to 100 and more flowers.